liberland/Constitution/Liberland-constitution.md

 * **§X.4.** No Person shall be arrested by any Citizen or other Resident of the Free Republic of Liberland unless in exigent circumstances where no Agent of Law Enforcement is available to execute the arrest and only for so long as reasonably necessary to allow such an Agent to take custody of the detainee.
 * **§X.5.** Any Resident of the Free Republic of Liberland without a valid leave to remain shall be subject to deportation; no Resident subject to deportation shall be detained for more than fourteen days unless pursuant to an order of the Civil Court for further detention; such orders shall be issued only where necessary due to the complexity of the deportation proceedings.
 * **§X.6.** Any Person under reasonable suspicion by a medical practitioner of being infected with any highly contagious and deadly disease shall be subject to medical isolation pursuant to an Order of the Civil Court for such time as he or she remains a serious threat to the health or life of others.
+* **§X.7.** No Person shall be detained or interrogated by any Agent of the Public Administration outside the jurisdiction of the Free Republic of Liberland.
-* **§X.7.** All Persons held by any Agent or any body of the Public Administration against their will under any circumstances shall have the right to petition the Criminal Court for a writ of habeas corpus.
+* **§X.8.** All Persons held by any Agent or any body of the Public Administration against their will under any circumstances shall have the right to petition the Criminal Court for a writ of habeas corpus.
-* **§X.8.** No relationship amounting to slavery or any other form of involuntary servitude shall exist between any legal or natural Person and any other Person; no conscription or any other form of compulsory service shall be introduced by any branch of the Public Administration; no Persons shall be convicted of any criminal offence for the failure to fulfil his or her contractual obligations.
+* **§X.9.** No relationship amounting to slavery or any other form of involuntary servitude shall exist between any legal or natural Person and any other Person; no conscription or any other form of compulsory service shall be introduced by any branch of the Public Administration; no Persons shall be convicted of any criminal offence for the failure to fulfil his or her contractual obligations.
-* **§X.9.** No law shall restrict the free movement of any Individual within the Free Republic of Liberland; all Individuals shall have the right to reside in any part of the Free Republic of Liberland.
+* **§X.10.** No law shall restrict the free movement of any Individual within the Free Republic of Liberland; all Individuals shall have the right to reside in any part of the Free Republic of Liberland.
-* **§X.10.** All Persons shall have the right to fair compensation for any and all days spent incarcerated from the twenty-fifth hour of detention onwards should his or her case be dismissed at a Preliminary Hearing; such compensation shall be paid by the Secretariat of the Judiciary; Persons wrongfully convicted shall have a separate right to fair compensation as prescribed by law.
+* **§X.11.** All Persons shall have the right to fair compensation for any and all days spent incarcerated from the twenty-fifth hour of detention onwards should his or her case be dismissed at a Preliminary Hearing; such compensation shall be paid by the Secretariat of the Judiciary; Persons wrongfully convicted shall have a separate right to fair compensation as prescribed by law.

 ### Article XI: Equality Rights

 #### THE EQUALITY OF PERSONS BEFORE THE LAW SHALL BE SECURED

-* **§XI.1.** No Person shall be excluded from the operation of, or granted any privilege under, any law; nor shall any Person be denied equal protection under the law; nothing in this provision shall prevent the Members of the Public Administration and the Citizenry from enjoying certain special rights and immunities as described in this Constitution and no others; nor shall the Assembly be prevented from granting certain immunities related to legal personality, bankruptcy and vicarious liability.
+* **§XI.1.** No Person, or group of Persons, shall be excluded from the operation of, or granted any privilege under, any law; nor shall any Person be denied equal protection under the law; nothing in this provision shall prevent the Members of the Public Administration and the Citizenry from enjoying certain special rights and immunities as described in this Constitution and no others; nor shall the Assembly be prevented from granting certain immunities related to legal personality, bankruptcy and vicarious liability.
 * **§XI.2.** No law shall promote any religion; nor shall any law impose any religious beliefs on any Person; no law shall hinder practising of any religion on any premises which do not belong to any body of the Public Administration; no religious symbols shall be displayed on any premises belonging to any body of the Public Administration, nor shall any religious practice impeding the work of such body be allowed on such premises.
 * **§XI.3.** No law shall promote any gender; nor shall any law distinguish between genders unless such distinction is necessary owing to physiological differences between the sexes; standards of all examinations conducted by any branch of the Public Administration prior to offering employment shall equally apply to all genders; all Persons shall be assigned their natural gender on birth; all Individuals shall have the right to change the gender assigned to them on birth without any excessive administrative burdens in a manner prescribed by law.
 * **§XI.4.**  No Person shall be deprived of his or her personality before the law; all Persons within the jurisdiction of the Free Republic of Liberland shall be bound to observe the Constitution; all bodies of the Public Administration, its Members and Agents, shall act within the realms of the Constitution and all laws passed in accordance therewith.